Lena Richard: Media career

 From 1949 to 1950, Richard hosted a 30-minute cooking television show called Lena Richard's New Orleans Cook Book.
 The show aired twice weekly and was broadcast on New Orleans' first television station, WDSU.
+Once filming wrapped and the studio lights were off, the cameramen rushed to grab the leftover food.
 During the program, Richard and her assistant, Marie Matthews, guided their television audience through recipes from Richard's cookbook.
 Richard and Matthews were the first African-Americans to host a cooking show in an age when few households owned television sets.
+The show featured Creole cuisine — a fusion of primarily French, Spanish, West African and Native American ingredients and techniques that originated in New Orleans.

 Personal life

 Richard married Percival Richard in July 29, 1914.
+Percival Richard managed business matters for her.

+On Sunday, November 26, 1950, Richard attended Mass before heading to her restaurant to meet a fan who had traveled from Los Angeles and ordered one of everything on the menu.
+After a long day of cooking, she reported feeling unwell and returned to her home.
+She suffered a heart attack early the next morning at the age of 58.

-They had one daughter, Marie Richard, who graduated from Xavier University with a degree in Home Economics.
+Lena and Percival had one daughter, Marie Richard, who graduated from Xavier University with a degree in Home Economics.
 Marie helped her mother open her cooking school in New Orleans in 1937.

 Recognition

 In 2020, Richard was one of eight women featured in "The Only One in the Room" display at the Smithsonian National Museum of American History.